 The Sex-Starved Wife

+There are no one-size-fits-all universal methods for boosting sexual desire.
 So don't get too bogged down trying to figure out the perfect place to start.
+Just start somewhere.

 Sex Starter: Focus on the exceptions

 I always ask couples, "What's different about the times the two of you are getting along better?
 What are each of you doing differently?"
 People are typically stymied.
 They simply haven't been paying much attention to problem-free times — or if they notice good times, they assume the good times are flukes.
 But good times don't just happen.
 When things are going better, it's because at least one partner is doing something differently.